 The primary site of training, VCU Medical Center, is an 865-bed Level 1 Trauma Center performing almost 25,000 surgeries annually in 37 operating rooms.
 It has three modern hybrid rooms with a full range of capabilities including cone-beam CT and CT-fluoroscopy 3D fusion technology.
 A vascular surgery operative team including specially trained nurses and technologists are available 24/7 to provide expert support for open and endovascular cases.

-Additional venues include the McGuire VA Medical Center, a 349-bed tertiary VA hospital, the outpatient Baird Vascular Institute, and John Randolph Medical Center.
+Additional venues include the McGuire VA Medical Center, a 349-bed tertiary VA hospital, John Randolph Medical Center, and more.
 Each of these locations provide complimentary experiences to the core rotations.

 Fellows achieve technical and cognitive excellence through direct teaching, repetition, and progressive autonomy.

 At VCU Health Pauley Heart Vascular Center fellows are exposed to a wide variety of cases including complex endovascular and open thoracic and abdominal aortic surgery, mesenteric and renal reconstructions, endovascular and open peripheral interventions, carotid endarterectomy and stenting, first rib resection, venous surgery, major vascular reconstructions after trauma and oncologic resections.

 The average case numbers from the two most recent fellowship graduates are provided below:

 Pauley Heart Center